 Temporarily closed:

-- The Vasari Corridor (Uffizi Gallery) - closed for restoration as of November 2016 until further notice.
+• The Vasari Corridor (Uffizi Gallery) - closed for restoration since November 2016 and still closed.